 \section{Market Making via Stochastic Control}

-Stochastic control is widely used in quantitative finance and also is a popular method in market making problem.
-The most classical problem in this field might be the Merton problem in which the agent need to allocate his wealth between risk assets to maximize his terminal wealth\cite{merton1975optimum}.
-By formulating the SPDEs and the terminal return function, origin problem can be converted to Hamilton-Jacobi-Bellman(HJB) equations, which is essentially a non-linear partial differential equation.
+Stochastic control is widely used in quantitative finance and is a popular methodology in market-making problems.
+The most classical problem in this field might be the Merton problem, in which the agent needs to allocate his wealth between risk and risk-free assets to maximize his terminal wealth\cite{merton1975optimum}.
+By formulating the SPDEs and the terminal return function, the origin problem can be converted to Hamilton-Jacobi-Bellman(HJB) equations, which is essentially a non-linear partial differential equation.
 Then, the optimal strategy solution can be obtained by solving the HJBs.
-Merton problem is relative simple since there is no interaction between environment and agents.
-The price processes for the risky and risk-free asset are independent of the agent' strategy, and the agent's behavior would not change the environment.
+Merton's problem is relatively simple since there is no interaction between the environment and agents.
+The price processes for the risky and risk-free assets are independent of the agent' strategy, and the agent's behavior would not change the environment.
 However, this is not the case in market making.
-In market making, the limit order posed on the orderbook will affect the length of queue and the following execution probability.
+In market making, the limit order posed on the orderbook will affect the length of the queue and the following execution probability.